syrex88/votes-test/README.md

-# Реализация  просмотра карточек завершенных голосований с сайта vmeste-region.ru.
+# Implementation of viewing completed polls from the site vmeste-region.ru.

 > Nuxt.js + Vue.js project